vespperhq/docs/docs/01-Introduction.md

 ## Getting started

 Getting started is easy and free! 🚀 Simply sign up [here](https://app.merlinn.co/) and continue to the [quickstart](./02-Quickstart.md) section.

+## Get in touch

+If you want to chat about your use case, reach out to us via email (support@merlinn.co) or schedule a [demo](https://calendly.com/dudu-merlinn/30min).
+Also, feel free to use Crisp at the bottom-right corner.
+One of the co-founders will get back to you ASAP!